Can the Christian believer lose his salvation?

 by Matt Slick

-CARM's position is that a Christian cannot lose his salvation.
-Let's take a look at two verses to demonstrate why.
+CARM's position is that a Christian cannot lose his/her salvation.
+Let's take a look at scripture to see why.

 - Jesus said in John 8:29, "And He who sent Me is with Me; He has not left Me alone, for I always do the things that are pleasing to Him."